React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Results for Partially-Observed Nonlinear Systems with Incremental Stability

-with $\gamma>0$ and $\kappa(a,b)\geq 0$.
-In other words, the innovations $\tilde y$ are bounded by the external disturbance $w$, despite there being feedback through $u$, which might be large due to some high-gain $\mathcal{Q}$.
-Moreover, since the Youla parameter $\mathcal{Q}$ and the system under the base controller are both contracting and Lipschitz, we can conclude that the $\ell_2$-norms of $u,x,y$ are also bounded.
+with $\gamma>0$ and $\kappa(x_0,\hat{x}_0)\geq 0$.
+In other words, the innovations $\tilde y$ are bounded by the external disturbance $w$, and this bound is independent of $u$ despite there being feedback through $u$ which may be large due to a high-gain $\mathcal{Q}$.
+Moreover, since the Youla parameter $\mathcal{Q}$ and the system under the base controller are both contracting and Lipschitz, we can conclude that the $\ell_2$-norms of $u,x,y$ are also bounded, as expected from Theorem~3.1.